a-r-d/a-r-d.github.io/_posts/2024-11-30-hallucination-yield-or-llm-market-premium.markdown

 description: Exploring the concept of "Hallucination Yield" in large language models like ChatGPT and its potential to create a market premium.
 ---

+> **Note (June 2025):** I’ve spent a lot of time thinking about hallucination yield since writing this post.
+I even launched a [dedicated project](https://www.hallucinationyield.com/) to monitor mentions.
+The basic service will be free, but I’m planning a paid API tier because it’s costly to run so many queries against these LLMs to see which securities they favor.

 ![SMR](/images/blog/llm.jpeg){: .center-image }